avocado smoothie

 AIP Diet Food List: What You Can and Can't Eat

-There are a lot of foods you can't eat on AIP, but the main idea is to eliminate all preservatives, grains, and inflammatory foods and replace them with more nutrient-rich foods.
+There are a lot of foods you can't eat on an AIP diet plan.
+But the main idea is to eliminate all preservatives, grains, and inflammatory foods and replace them with more nutrient-rich foods and AIP recipes.

 • Vegetables: yams, broccoli, cauliflower, carrots, cabbage, lettuce, mushrooms, onion, kale, arugula, cucumber, and all other leafy greens and organic vegetables (excluding nightshades like potatoes and peppers).